XaviDCR92/sdccrm/README.md

 # sdccrm

 ## What is sdccrm?
-sdcc is a dead code optimization tool for the stm8 port of sdcc that removes unused functions.
+sdccrm is a dead code optimization tool for the stm8 port of sdcc that removes unused functions.
 By configuring an entry point, sdccrm creates a function call tree and determines which labels can be optimized away.

 ## Usage
 ```bash